Succession to the Saudi Arabian throne: Election of Prince Mohammed bin Nayef

 As King Abdullah lay dying, a plot to change the line of succession was underway.
 It was said that Chief of the Royal Court Khaled al-Tuwaijri was conspiring with others to oust Crown Prince Salman and replace him with either Prince Muqrin or the King's son Prince Mit'eb.

 Upon the death of King Abdullah on 23 January 2015, Salman ascended to the throne and Muqrin became crown prince.
 At the same time, Muhammad bin Nayef, the Interior Minister and a supporter of Salman's, was appointed deputy crown prince, an act that was ratified by the Allegiance Council after the fact.
-Muhammad bin Nayef is the first grandson of Ibn Saud to enter the official line of succession.
+Muhammad bin Nayef was the first grandson of Ibn Saud to enter the official line of succession.

 Removal of Crown Prince Muqrin

 Normally, the position of Crown Prince was an extremely powerful one, with Faisal, Fahd and Abdullah running the country on behalf of, or sometimes despite, their monarch.
-This was not the case of Crown Prince Muqurin, who was frozen out of King Salman's new double cabinet scheme and relegated to mostly ceremonial activities.
+This was not the case of Crown Prince Muqrin, who was frozen out of King Salman's new double cabinet scheme and relegated to mostly ceremonial activities.

-Instead, King Salman's son Mohammad had been showered with offices, including the Defense Ministry, the Secretaryship General of the Royal Court and Chairmanship of the Council of Economic and Development Affairs, leading some in the press to dub him the "king in training."
+Instead, King Salman's son Mohammad had been showered with offices, including the Defense Ministry, the Secretaryship General of the Royal Court and Chairmanship of the Council of Economic and Development Affairs, leading some in the press to dub him the "king in training".

 Muhammad bin Nayef, the Deputy Crown Prince as well as the Interior Minister, was also a Sudairi, and it was clear that without Muqrin, the clan would have a permanent grip on power.
 In the early morning hours of 29 April 2015, the king signed a decree deposing Crown Prince Muqrin, promoting Muhammad to crown prince and naming Mohammad bin Salman deputy crown prince.
-The following day, The Allegiance Council met and formally elected Mohammed by a vote of 28 to four with two abstentions.
+The following day, the Allegiance Council met and formally elected Mohammed by a vote of 28 to four with two abstentions.